krismuniz/krismuniz/README.md

 ### Work

+I’m currently an engineer at [Airkit](https://airkit.com), a low-code digital engagement platform.

-I'm currently CTO & Co-Founder of [Claimbot](https://claimbotcx.com), a customer experience automation platform for businesses in the insurance and automotive industries.
+Previously, I was CTO & Co-Founder of [Claimbot](https://claimbotcx.com), a customer experience automation platform for businesses in the insurance and automotive industries.

 ### Hobbies